Gardener's HQ Guide to Growing Paradise Lily and St. Bruno's lily.

-Paradise Lilies are able to thrive in either a sunny or partially shaded part of the garden and require good drainage.
+Paradise Lilies are able to thrive in either a sunny or partially shaded part of the garden, and require good drainage.
 The soil should be rich and deep.

-If you plan to grow Paradise Lily (Paradisea) from seeds then sow the seeds into flats in the springtime.
+If you plan to grow Paradise Lily (Paradisea) from seeds, then sow the seeds into flats in the springtime.
 The flats should then be put into a plastic bag and placed in the fridge for about three weeks.

-It is necessary to mulch Paradise lilies in the autumn and to feed them in the spring with fertiliser.
-They like a moist soil so regular watering is recommended if growing Paradise Lilies.
+It is necessary to mulch Paradise lilies in the autumn, and to feed them in the spring with fertiliser.
+They like a moist soil so regular watering is recommended when growing Paradise Lilies.

 If you require more plants then Paradisea can be propagated by division in the springtime.